 We participate in research on insects farming and processing.
 Want to take part? write us.

 We support producers to be unique and preferred.

 Insect food industry is growing, farmers and manufactures are entering the market.
 We confirm the quality of products and processes, through the ENTOTRUST audit.
 We advise for improvements.

 ENTOTRUST is the international voluntary program to certify manufactures and farms.
-Last certified producers.
+Newly certified producers.

 Eat good food.